lindekaer/lindekaer.github.io/articles/fit-with-git.md

 ### Pushing and pulling

 Let's push all our local data to the master branch on our remote `git push origin master`.
-It is annoying to constantly specifcy both *origin* and *master* when pushing to the remote.
+It is annoying to constantly specify both *origin* and *master* when pushing to the remote.
 To make it easier, we can set the remote's master branch as our local master branch's *upstream* `git push --set-upstream origin master`.
 You can now just run `git push` in the future.
 Pulling data is just as easy, simply run `git pull` to get the newest data from the Github repository.

 ## Tips and tricks